rpm-software-management/dnf/doc/command_ref.rst

     required by other installed module profiles or by other user-installed packages.
     In case no profile was provided, all installed profiles get removed.

+``dnf [options] module remove --all <module-spec>...``
+    Remove installed module profiles, including packages that were installed with the :ref:`dnf module install <module_install_command-label>` command.
+    With --all option it additionally removes all packages whose names are provided by specified modules.
+Packages required by other installed module profiles and packages whose names are also provided by any other module are not removed.

 .. _module_enable_command-label:

 ``dnf [options] module enable <module-spec>...``